-How Your Brain Eats
+Food Psychology: How Your Brain Eats

-The information highway of brain, spinal cord, and nerves is like a telephone system through which your mind communicates with your digestive organs.
+The information highway of the brain, spinal cord, and nerves are like a telephone system through which your mind communicates with your digestive organs.
 Let’s say you’re about to eat an ice cream cone.
-The notion and image of that ice cream occurs in the higher center of the brain – the cerebral cortex.
+The notion and image of that ice cream occur in the higher center of the brain – the cerebral cortex.

 If the ice cream is your favorite flavor – say, chocolate – and you consume it with a full measure of delight, the hypothalamus will modulate this positive input by sending activation signals via parasympathetic nerve fibers to the salivary glands, esophagus, stomach, intestines, pancreas, liver, and gallbladder.
 Digestion will be stimulated and you’ll have a fuller metabolic breakdown of the ice cream while burning its calories more efficiently.

-If you’re feeling guilty about eating the ice cream or judging yourself for eating it, the hypothalamus will take this negative input and send signals down the sympathetic fibers of the autonomic nervous system.
+If, however, you’re feeling guilty or judging yourself for eating ice cream, the hypothalamus will take this negative input and send signals down the sympathetic fibers of the autonomic nervous system.
 This initiates inhibitory responses in the digestive organs, which means you’ll be eating your ice cream but not fully metabolizing it.
 It may stay in your digestive system longer, which can diminish your population of healthy gut bacteria and increase the release of toxic by-products into the bloodstream.

 Placebo on a Plate

 Pharmaceutical companies are required by law to test all new drugs against a placebo to determine the true effectiveness, if any, of the product in question.
-In the course of this study, no one thought twice when 74 percent of the cancer patients receiving the real chemotherapy exhibited one of the more common side effects of this treatment: they lost their hair.
+In the course of this study, no one thought twice when 74% of the cancer patients receiving the chemotherapy drug exhibited one of the more common side effects of this treatment: they lost their hair.

-So if the power of the mind is strong enough to make our hair fall out when taking a placebo, what do you think happens when we think to ourselves “This cake is fattening, I really shouldn’t be eating it,” or “I’m going to eat this fried chicken but I know it’s bad for me,” or “I enjoy eating my salad because it’s really healthy?”
+So if the power of the mind is strong enough to make our hair fall out when taking a placebo, what do you think happens when we think to ourselves, “This cake is fattening, I really shouldn’t be eating it,” or “I’m going to eat this fried chicken but I know it’s bad for me,” or “I enjoy eating my salad because it’s really healthy?”

-Certainly I’m not saying we can eat poison without any harm if we believe it’s good for us.
+Certainly, I’m not saying we can eat poison without any harm if we believe it’s good for us.
 I’m suggesting that what we believe about any substance we consume can powerfully influence how it affects the body.

 Consider some of the foods you’ve given strong associations to: